EB 5 Visa requirement common questions:

 A: Rupy: Often times an investor's understanding may be that their funds are being loaned to a project for five years so they can expect a return of their capital in five years.

 Investors should understand that they are making an equity investment in the new commercial enterprise (NCE), and the NCE is making the loan.
-So the return of capital is dependent on two outcomes, first the repayment of the loan by the JCE and second the liquidation of the NCE by the Manager.
+So the investment returns are dependent on two outcomes, first the repayment of the loan by the JCE and second the liquidation of the NCE by the Manager.